WooshiiDev/WooshiiAttributes/README.md

 ## About

 <p>
- WooshiiAttributes is a collection of attributes that I've either used in previous projects or have wanted to add myself.
+ WooshiiAttributes is a collection of attributes to flexibility and better visualisation in the Unity Inspector.
 </p>

 <p>
  Not only does WooshiiAttribute add general attributes for headers, dropdowns or for providing extra information, but also allows attributes to manipulate how information is displayed; local and global groups, and also attributes to modify how arrays show rather than the elements themselves.
 See <a href="#attributes">attributes</a> for examples,
 </p>

-<p>This will grow as new features and attributes are added to it.
-Pretty much will just keep adding as long as there's a reason to add new attributes.</p>
+<p>Features, systems and new attribute types will be added to this repository as development continues.</p>

 ## Installation